RMI-PACTA/workflow.aggregate.loanbooks/README.md

 $$sector\ share_{a,b,c} = \dfrac{E_{b,c}^{Mtoe}}{\sum_{b} E_{b,c}^{Mtoe}}$$

 This company level sector split can now be used as a proxy to attribute parts of a loan to different transition relevant sectors a company operates in, taking into account the relative importance of each sector in the companies production profile.
-Note that the split only refers to the energy related in-sope PACTA sectors.
+Note that the split only refers to the energy related in-scope PACTA sectors.
 This means that if a company additionally operates in another non-energy PACTA sector, the split should only be applied to the share of a loan that is attributed to the energy sectors.